 b) Seven nodes are to be found on most ancient standing stones.
 Five are above ground level and two are on the section of the stone below ground level.
 They are likened to the seven major chakras of the human body.
 Nodes can be found at many places other than standing stones.

 A type of energy that may be harmful to humans or some other species of life or vegetation.
 This is generally found in association with underground water and at the crossing points of some types of energy line.
-It is considered that noxious energy will cause geopathic stress in humans and most animals and affect the growth of trees etc. Other forms of life, ants, cats etc. thrive in the presence of noxious energy.
+It is considered that noxious energy will cause geopathic stress in humans and most animals and affect the growth of trees etc. Other forms of life, ants, cats etc. appear to tolerate and even thrive in the presence of noxious energy.

 Vertical sinuous waves that are emitted from standing stones, energy streams from quarries and radial lines from radar stations, etc. At source they may be unhealthy or healthy, as far as humans are concerned.
 They have been likened to invisible magnetic curtains, and the waves can be very close together, sometimes too close to be measured.
 All of the waves or overgrounds can easily be identified as they run in regimented, parallel streams, unlike subterranean fissures, for instance, which wander around in a haphazard fashion (first observed by D Cowan).